 You are going to hire someone to help you with one of the biggest decisions of your life.
 Someone who has to get the most out of it for you.
 Whether that is a maximum yield or the fastest possible sale.

 Therefore, look for a broker who understands your wishes and knows how to act accordingly.
-Make an introductory appointment with a few candidates who seem suitable based on your preliminary research.
-This way you will find the right person who matches your personality, who professionally maps out all your needs and who will approach interested viewers for your home in the right way.
+Based on your preliminary research, make an introductory appointment with a few candidates who seem suitable.
+This way, you will find the right person who matches your personality, professionally maps out all your needs, and approaches interested viewers for your home in the right way.